Hardline: Russia

 After increased sanctions by Western countries, a poll from 2016 recorded that fifty-nine percent of Russians did not want their government to change its behavior.
 The respondents felt that either Westerns wanted to harm Russia, hold it to standards they did not live up to, or were simply ignorant of Russian reasoning for actions.

 United Kingdom

 Brexit is a hardline position on relations with the European Union.
 The United Kingdom voted to leave the European Union to preserve its sovereignty, which was dubbed Brexit.
-After the vote, the two top searches on Google about the European Union were the implications of leaving the European Union and what "EU" (short for European Union) meant.

 United States

 One of the more common issues that uses hardline or hardliner as a description is illegal immigration.
 For example, the United States House of Representatives had two bills in June 2018 about immigration to consider: the hardline and centrist options.
 The House failed to pass the centrist bill.
 The House did not vote on the more extreme bill.

 Words implying hardline stances

 Hawk

 A hawk is someone who prefers an extreme or aggressive stance, typically on war.
-When referring to war, a hawk is always in favor of war.
-The opposite is a dove, who prefers peace.
-However, the term hawk can also be used for other issues, like the deficit.
-John McCain, the American senator and 2008 presidential nominee was a [war] hawk because of his policies on the Middle East.
-A current example of a hawk is John R. Bolton, who was the national security advisor for President Trump.
+However, the term hawk can also be used for other issues, like deficit spending.
+John McCain, an American senator and 2008 presidential nominee, was considered a war hawk due to his policies on the Middle East.
+John R. Bolton, the national security advisor for President Trump, was also described as such.